liuning123/Neural-Tensor-Network/README.txt

--> This is an implementation of Neural Tensor Network, as mentioned in the following research paper: http://nlp.stanford.edu/~socherr/SocherChenManningNg_NIPS2013.pdf -> The code has been written in Python using Scipy and Numpy
+Fix a bug about data type in https://github.com/siddharth-agrawal/Neural-Tensor-Network -> This is an implementation of Neural Tensor Network, as mentioned in the following research paper: http://nlp.stanford.edu/~socherr/SocherChenManningNg_NIPS2013.pdf -> The code has been written in Python using Scipy and Numpy